Galexico-productions/esto-es-cine/readme.md

 This project is being developed using **Test-Driven Development**.

-- ✅ Layer-by-layer unit tests:
-  - TMDB client
-  - Repository
-  - Domain logic (Movie class)
-  - Controllers
+- ✅ Unit tests for TMDB client, repositories, and domain logic.
-- 🔄 Refactoring guided by test coverage and responsibility separation
+- 🔄 Refactoring guided by test coverage and responsibility separation.
-- 🛠️ Integration and functional tests to be added as features evolve
+- 🛠️ Integration tests for user flows (auth + favorites) are in progress.

 ---